 - Read our in-depth Panasonic Lumix ZS200 / TZ200 review

 Travel photography is all about capturing memories and Nikon’s Z fc fully embraces the concept of nostalgia: it’s a stunning homage to the 30-year-old Nikon FM2 – complete with retro styling, dimensions and dials.
 Despite the throwback design, it’s a very modern camera inside, sharing many of its specs with the capable Nikon Z50.
-While serious photographers might wish for a full-frame sensor, the Z fc’s APS-C number does a stellar job of capturing stills and 4K video, aided by reliable tracking auto-focus.
+While some photographers might wish for a full-frame sensor, the Z fc’s APS-C number does a stellar job of capturing stills and 4K video, aided by reliable tracking autofocus.
+Our tests found that its 20.9MP sensor had an excellent handle on noise, especially under ISO 800, while dynamic range was impressive.

 - Read our in-depth Nikon Z fc review